gkns/flat_file_http_api/README.md

 * Unmarshalling is aided by the Camel Bindy Data format, which readily parses the records
 * Camel uses multiple threads (no. of avaliable cores on the system).
 * There is an index created on the "eventTime" column to speed up queries.
+* To speed-up data insertion into the table, Batch query mode is used.

 How to run this:
 ---